-Using large-scale genomic datasets we develop new machine learning models that facilitate discovery and interpretation.
-We work on a variety of biological problems ranging from multi-omics analysis to molecular evolution.
+Our lab leverages extensive genomic datasets to build machine learning models that advance discovery and deepen interpretative insights across biology.
+We address a broad spectrum of biological questions, spanning multi-omics analysis to molecular evolution.

 Our Home